Package Leaflet: Information for the User

 Children and adolescents

-Other medications and Zolpidem Viatris
+Other medicines and Zolpidem Viatris

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Taking Zolpidem Viatris with food and drinks

-Zolpidem is not recommended during pregnancy.
+The use of zolpidem is not recommended during pregnancy.

-Driving and operating machines
+Driving and using machines

-Zolpidem Viatris contains lactose
+Zolpidem Viatriscontains lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.

 The recommended dose is 10 mg of zolpidem every 24 hours.
 A lower dose may be prescribed for some patients.
 Zolpidem should be taken: